How to Choose Sandpaper for Furniture Refinishing and Wood Restoration

 Frequently Asked Questions

-1. What grit of sandpaper is best for refinishing furniture?
+1. What sandpaper number is best for wood furniture?

 About the Author